optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_algorithm_and_algo_options.rst

     Minimize a scalar function using the method of moving asymptotes (MMA).

-    The implementation is based on an algorithm described in: :cite:`Svanberg2002`.
+    The implementation is based on an algorithm described in :cite:`Svanberg2002`.

     The algorithm performs gradient based local optimization with equality (but not inequality) constraints.
 At each candidate point x, an approximation to the